godotengine/godot-docs/tutorials/animation/introduction.rst

 When using the keyframe icon next to a property in the inspector the editor will ask you to automatically create a RESET track.

-.. note:: RESET tracks is also used as a reference value for blending.
+.. note:: RESET tracks are also used as reference values for blending.
 See also `For better blending <../animation/animation_tree.html#for-better-blending>`__.

 Onion Skinning
 --------------